 Since 2014 she continues to collaborate independently with a variety of artists and dance companies as a performer and/or assistant director.
-These include Shobana Jeyasingh Dance, Humanoove|Didy Veldman, La Veronal, Russell Maliphant, Patricia Okenwa, New Movement Collective, AVA Dance Company, Renaud Wiser Dance Company, Malgorzata Dzierzon, Hubert Essakow, Goddard|Nixon Project, Miguel Altunaga, Dane Hurst, Mbulelo Ndabeni|N'da Dance Company, Ariadna Montfort.
+These include Shobana Jeyasingh Dance,Terrain- Boris Charmatz, Marcos Morau - La Veronal, Humanoove - Didy Veldman, Russell Maliphant, Patricia Okenwa, New Movement Collective, AVA Dance Company, Renaud Wiser Dance Company, Malgorzata Dzierzon, Hubert Essakow, Goddard|Nixon Project, Miguel Altunaga, Dane Hurst, Mbulelo Ndabeni|N'da Dance Company, Ariadna Montfort.

 She was one of the 25 dancers who performed in Night of 100 Solos at the Barbican Theatre London in April 2019.
 This unique event celebrated the centenary anniversary of American choreographer Merce Cunningham.

 After a few years I became very intrigued about somatic education and how a different approach to movement could help me investigate body-mind knowledge and self expression in more depth.
-In 2017 I joined a Feldenkrais Practitioner Training and since this process began I feel ready to value and embrace my own history with appreciation and to continue my exploration with more curiosity, inspiration and creativity.
-I now feel grateful for every experience that allow me to learn further about myself and my relationship to others.
+In 2017 I joined a Feldenkrais Practitioner Training and since this process began I have learnt to value and embrace my own history with deeper appreciation and to continue my exploration with more curiosity, inspiration and creativity.
+I feel grateful for every experience that allows me to learn further about myself and my relationship to others.
 What it is important to me is to stay honest to my own beliefs, stay tuned to my constantly changing physical awareness, my expression and intentions.
 I feel passionate about sharing these values with those who are also open to learning more about themselves and to get closer to their full potential.
-I am very interested in the power of health through movement, not only in a professional dance environment where a lot of stereotypes are built around age, aesthetic and ability but to promote the benefits of movement practice as a day to day need.
+I am very interested in the power of health through movement, not only in a professional dance environment, where sometimes there are stereotypes built around age, aesthetic and ability, but to promote the benefits of movement practice as a day to day vital need.
 I believe in the potential of every human being and the power of change.
-Where there is breath, there is movement".
+"Where there is breath, there is movement".